SimVascular/simvascular.github.io-archive/source/documentation/modeling/_loftingpreview.md

 </figure>

 A new data node named "Lofted" for the lofted surface is added under the data node "aorta" for the group.
 As you add/remove/modify contours, the surface will be udpated automatically.

+<font color="red">**HELPFUL HINT:**</font> This step is especially important for discrete (PolyData) modelling later.If the lofted surface doesn't match the vessle you are modeling, you can change some paramters to improve it.

 There are several parameters you can change for lofting.